Merry Christmas and welcome to Packard Motor Car Information! If you're new here, please register for a free account.

 Close petcock.
 Fill your cooling system only with reverse osmosis water which you can get from Whole Foods, Sprouts, etc. Bring your own jugs.
 Unless your car exposed to two consecutive nights of a hard freeze--below 30-- avoid antifreeze like the plague, which, like the outmoded soluble oil, leaves heat transfer inhibiting film on your cooling system passages.
 Use either No-Rosion, and see their tech tab below for everything you need to know about cooling system preservation, or Redline Water Wetter.
 I am not connected with either company, but if you order No-Rosion, tell Jay Ross that Mike, '47 Super Clipper, Walnut Creek, CA referred you.

 I just removed the Scotts matte black electric auxiliary cooling fan from my '47 Super Clipper installed 23 years ago.
 I never needed it, and if caught in horrendous traffic in 100-degree heat, ask yourself if such trip necessary, pull off the road, open hood, relax.
-When our cars were new, population a third today's 350 million, and people drove on two-lane "highways" with posted speeds usually 35-45, never above 50-60, stopped now and then at a roadside stand, etc. Aftermarket fans block some of the incoming air your radiator depends on.
+When our cars were new, population a third today's 350 million, people traveled two-lane "highways" with posted speeds usually 35-45, never above 50-60, stopped now and then at a roadside stand, etc. Aftermarket fans block some of the incoming air your radiator depends on.

 Neither do you need to lug around a second battery.
 Weight is the enemy in any road car as it is in any grand touring (GT), sport, or racing car.
 Use a trickle charger to keep your battery fully charged.
-This can triple, even quadruple typical battery life.
+This can triple, even quadruple battery life.
 You should already have double aught (00) solid copper battery cables ends both crimped and soldered.
 When time for a new battery, get a six-volt Optima Red Top, 800 cold cranking amps, more than your car's original type off-gassing wet battery, and only 18 lbs.
 Further, consider a positive-ground, 6V, 55-amp alternator from Jim's Battery Manufacturing, Youngstown, OH (800) 426-7580.
 Bolt in, no butchering whatsoever.
+Far less weight.
 Tell Jim and Dolores i referred you.
 Faster battery recovery, brighter head and tail lights at stop signs and low town speed.

-Posted on: Today 15:17
+Posted on: 8/23 15:17

 Top Print